Roy-Shalev/roy-shalev.github.io/content/_index.md

 **Preprints:**

-5. [A dichotomy for transitive lists] (with Stevo Todorcevic and Borisa Kuzeljevicv).
+5. [A dichotomy for transitive lists] (with Stevo Todorcevic and Borisa Kuzeljevicv), Submitted in November 2025.